Beta

 Beginning in 2018, the Success Framework Task Force took on the task of determining the indicators that would comprise the Neighborhood Vitality Index.
 Beginning with research on indicators that other similar projects around the country have used, the indicators were then developed, debated, and refined.
 Four distinct categories of indicators emerged: Community Capacity, Resident Opportunity, Neighborhood Conditions, and Quality of Life.
 Thought was given to aligning the indicators with the Mayor’s dashboard indicators where appropriate to help drive buy-in from the public sector.
 In addition, using the definition of equity developed by another task force, the group flagged indicators that had some relationship to the BECDD’s equitable development framing.
 This process resulted in the development of an extensive list of potential indicators.
 As a result, the Success Framework Task Force engaged in additional discussions and participated in polls to identify a feasible number of high priority indicators to include in the Index.
 Further, the Task Force engaged in discussions that resulted in the development of clear definitions for each indicator.
 Some early product design came out of this group as well, including discussions of strategies to help ensure that the data would not be “weaponized” or used in ways that would harm communities.

 Also, in 2018, the Defining Neighborhoods Task Force engaged in a series of robust discussions around identifying a geographic framework for the NVI.
 Building on the work that began in 2017, Data Driven Detroit developed maps that were built from City of Detroit neighborhoods to align with City Council Districts.
 Council Districts were divided into smaller Neighborhood Zones, where every effort was made to ensure that the zones generally did not cross census tract boundaries, and that, if they did, the differences would be so small as to be negligible from a reporting perspective.
 The Neighborhood Zones would provide the geographic boundaries for the purposes of collecting data.
-The Neighborhoods Task Force ultimately created a final Neighborhood Zones map with 23 Zones in total,comprised of between 3-4 zones per Council District.
+The Neighborhoods Task Force ultimately created a final Neighborhood Zones map with 23 Zones in total, comprising between 3-4 zones per Council District.
 Similar to 2017, additional feedback and questions from the broader community were gathered at the 2018 BECDD Annual Summit.

 In 2019, JFM and D3 were designated as the “implementation team” for the NVI.
 Realizing that this was going to be a large undertaking that had no precedent in Detroit, JFM and D3 decided it would be best to use a phased approach to develop the NVI.
 We would do smaller scale pilot tests of each component of the work, and re-tool for each subsequent phase based on lessons learned along the way.
 From 2019 to 2020, D3 and JFM engaged the Success Framework Task Force to provide input on the pre-pilot stakeholder engagement and develop consensus on next steps, including transitioning responsibility for the work to an expanded group of stakeholders: the Neighborhood Vitality Index Task Force.
 In advance of convening this expanded group, JFM and D3 developed a more user-friendly overview of the NVI Framework, conducted one-on-one interviews with City officials, funders, and others to solicit input on their priorities, and gathered feedback from community development organizations through focus groups on the following topics: geographies; structure and content of the survey tool; priorities and end products; data collection process.
 In the 2019 BECDD Annual Summit, participants shared their thoughts on priorities and gaps in the framework at the time.